Shaping Our Mobility Future!

 What's next?

-The Regional Mobility and Accessibility Plan is a long-range, performance-based transportation plan with a 25- to 30-year outlook that promotes a safe and efficient transportation system across the Tucson metropolitan area.
+The Regional Mobility and Accessibility Plan is a long-range, performance-based transportation plan with a 25- to 30-year outlook that promotes a safe and efficient transportation network across the Tucson metropolitan area.
 Plan development considerations include accessible pedestrian walkways, bicycle transportation facilities, intermodal facilities, buses, bus facilities and commuter vanpool providers to meet the needs for the movement of people and goods in the region.

 Pima Association of Governments is a metropolitan planning organization, designated by the state in 1973 to comply with federal transportation planning requirements.
 PAG also is the designated planning agency for air quality, water quality management and solid waste, and administers a travel reduction program.
 In 2004, PAG also led the establishment of the Regional Transportation Authority, a regional taxing district within Pima County.
 The RTA’s 20-year regional transportation plan and a half-cent sales tax were approved by voters in 2006.
 The plan and tax are identified as part of PAG’s Regional Mobility and Accessibility Plan.